PolymerElements/app-layout/app-header/README.md

 [More about configuration for scroll effects](/app-scroll-effects#configuring-effects)

 * **resize-title**
-Progressively interpolates the size of the title element based on the scroll position.
-This effect requires two title elements in the light dom.
-One that has the `title` attribute and represents the state when the header is completely visible and another with the `condensed-title` attribute when the header is condensed.
+Progressively interpolates the size of the title from the element with the `title` attribute to the element with the `condensed-title` attribute as the header condenses.
 For example:

 ```html
 <app-header condenses reveals effects="resize-title">